neonnnnn/nimfm/README.md

 `transposeFile` converts a `StreamCSRDataset` format file to a `StreamCSCDataset` format file.

 The two-dimensional sequence `seq[seq[float64]]` can be easily transformed to such datasets by `toCSR` and `toCSC`.

+### For `FieldAwareFactorizationMachine`
+For field-aware factorization machines, nimfm provides `CSRFieldDataset`, `CSCFieldDataset`, and procs for loading **[libffm](https://www.csie.ntu.edu.tw/~cjlin/libffm/) format** file as such datasets.
+Binary formats for field-aware datasets, `CSRFieldStreamDataset` and `CSCFieldStreamDataset`, are also supported.
+Note that currently (version 0.3.0) nimfm provides no solver using `CSCFieldDataset`.

 ## Sparse regularizers
 nimfm provides some sparse regularizers [8,9,10,11] and various optimizers for such regularizers [11,12,13,14].